 Computer Engineering Design Experience

-Design and innovation are fundamental aspects of the computer engineering curriculum and they are integrated into the curriculum beginning in the freshman year where students are introduced to both hardware and software design and the tools that support the design activities.
+Design and innovation are fundamental aspects of the computer engineering curriculum, and they are integrated into the curriculum beginning in the freshman year where students are introduced to hardware and software design and the tools that support the design activities.
 As students expand their knowledge and analysis skills through the sophomore and junior years, the designs that they create are of increasing complexity.
-Students engage in design projects that allow them to demonstrate their expertise in the design of advanced microprocessor systems which transfer data to and from the cloud and perform time-critical operations, create high performance embedded systems that employ the latest field-programmable gate arrays, configure robust computer networks, and develop complex software systems.
+Students engage in design projects that allow them to demonstrate their expertise in the design of advanced microprocessor systems that transfer data to and from the cloud and perform time-critical operations, create high-performance embedded systems that employ the latest field-programmable gate arrays, configure robust computer networks, and develop complex software systems.

-The design experience culminates in the senior year when each student proposes their own capstone project, creates target specifications for the project using industry-standard procedures, models and simulates the operation of their project, and then constructs and characterizes their project to prove the design functions as they envisioned.
-Projects chosen by students often include elements of both hardware and software design.
+The design experience culminates in the senior year when each student proposes a capstone project, creates target specifications for the project using industry-standard procedures, models and simulates the operation of their project, and then constructs and characterizes their project to prove the design functions as they envisioned.
+Projects often include elements of both hardware and software design.
 Descriptions of recent student capstone projects can be found on the Electrical Engineering and Computer Engineering Department website.

 Grading Requirement